Advanced Drainage Systems (NYSE:WMS) Releases Earnings Results, Misses Expectations By $0.08 EPS

-Advanced Drainage Systems (NYSE:WMS – Get Rating) posted its quarterly earnings results on Thursday.
+Advanced Drainage Systems (NYSE:WMS – Get Rating) released its earnings results on Thursday.
 The construction company reported $1.80 earnings per share for the quarter, missing analysts’ consensus estimates of $1.88 by ($0.08), Briefing.com reports.
+The company had revenue of $884.20 million for the quarter, compared to the consensus estimate of $928.04 million.
 Advanced Drainage Systems had a net margin of 12.65% and a return on equity of 47.99%.
-The business had revenue of $884.20 million during the quarter, compared to analysts’ expectations of $928.04 million.
-During the same quarter last year, the firm earned $0.88 earnings per share.
-The firm’s quarterly revenue was up 25.2% compared to the same quarter last year.
+The business’s revenue was up 25.2% compared to the same quarter last year.
+During the same quarter in the previous year, the company posted $0.88 earnings per share.
 Advanced Drainage Systems updated its FY 2023 guidance to EPS.

 Advanced Drainage Systems Dividend Announcement

-The business also recently announced a quarterly dividend, which will be paid on Thursday, December 15th.
-Stockholders of record on Thursday, December 1st will be given a $0.12 dividend.
-This represents a $0.48 annualized dividend and a dividend yield of 0.58%.
+The company also recently announced a quarterly dividend, which will be paid on Thursday, December 15th.
+Shareholders of record on Thursday, December 1st will be issued a $0.12 dividend.
 The ex-dividend date is Wednesday, November 30th.
-Advanced Drainage Systems’s payout ratio is 8.86%.
+This represents a $0.48 dividend on an annualized basis and a yield of 0.58%.
+Advanced Drainage Systems’s payout ratio is presently 8.86%.

 About Advanced Drainage Systems